The Shanghai Museum

 Curators of the Shanghai Museum

-- Association with a major Chinese cultural institution, close to the heart of the new Chinese self-awareness but wholly uncontentious.
+- In association with a major Chinese cultural institution, close to the heart of the new Chinese self-awareness but wholly uncontentious.
 The book will be the official guide to the whole collection

 - The book will be the indispensable purchase for every visitor, both Chinese and foreign.
 It will be guaranteed display in China’s finest museum, and will have a life of a decade or more